Issue 7: Small Things

 3D-printed nanocellulose and algae as a sustainable alternative to fossil-based materials.

-Read More From Previous Issues of the Science Writer
+Read More from Past Issues of The Science Writer

 Movable type sparked revolutions and reshaped cultures — AI could be trained to do it all again.